How do you grow your firm and increase its value, especially after everything that’s happened during the pandemic?

 Smoothly transitioning your firm into the new work landscape will play a key role in growing your company and increasing its enterprise value.
 Accountants need to create a system that doesn’t revolve around the firm’s founders and instead focuses on automation and hiring remote and freelance workers to better support the needs of their clients.

-If you want to learn more about how your firm can thrive by implementing a remote staff, be sure to check out part two of this webinar series titled “Hiring, Managing, and Thriving with Remote Staff.”
+If you want to learn more about how your firm can thrive by implementing a remote staff, be sure to check out part two of this webinar series titled “Hiring, Managing, and Thriving with a Remote Staff.”
 Also, be sure to check out the full webinar here.

 Here at Gusto, we offer small businesses and accounting firms a variety of tools and services to help their businesses thrive.
 We have payroll tools, HR, dedicated partner advisors, time tracking, insurance, and many other benefits that will take your firm or small business to the next level.
 If you want to learn more about how Gusto can assist you and how you can get started, check out our products page here.